acmiyaguchi/acmiyaguchi.me/blog/_drafts/semantic-versioning.md

 It was a nice feeling to be included as part of a new release that actually fixes real problems.
 Maybe releasing software in a consistent way is fundamental for building open source commuinities.
 There is a sense of responsibility that comes from making changes that matter, because bug-fixes are for the common good.

+Semantic versioning makes software maintainable by a community.
+Libraries of code are meant to be used and read.
+Open source libraries are even more so, but then they become a common.
+The source of responsibility is then on the community in order to keep things stable.

 Off to build more software.